Associate Professor in Politics and International Studies;

 - (2016) Death and Security: Memory and Mortality at the Bombsite (Manchester University Press).
 Reviewed in Critical Studies on Security; response to reviewer comments available here.

 - (2013) Politics of Violence: Militancy, International Politics, Killing in the Name (Abingdon: Routledge).
 Shortlisted for 2014 Susan Strange Book Prize, reviewed in Critical Studies on Terrorism journal here.
+The Ted talk I gave on this project can be viewed here.

 - (2017) 'Forgetting ISIS: Enmity, Drive and Repetition in Security Discourse', Critical Studies on Security.
 Online first.